Salkantay Trek and Inca Trail 7D/6N Cod: 363

-We leave Cusco at 05:00 am in a private transport of the company to get to Mollepata (2900 masl), passing through Izcuchaca and Limatambo before, we will arrive at our destination Mollepata at around 7:30 am where we will stop by 40 minutes to have breakfast and introduce our team who are with us during the next 07 days of walking, then we have 30 minutes more by car to get to Marco qasa.
+We leave Cusco at 05:00 am in a private transport of the company to get to Mollepata (2900 masl), passing through Izcuchaca and Limatambo before, we will arrive to our destination Mollepata at around 7:30 am where we will stop by 40 minutes to have breakfast and introduce our team who will be with us during the next 07 days of walking, then we have 30 minutes more by car to get to Marco Qasa.

 Here we are going to start our first day of hiking, we will have 04 hours of walking to the camp; During the trek we can enjoy the majestic snow of Humantay (5480 masl), walking in the mountains of the Andes until arriving at the camp of Soraypampa where we will have lunch, after a delicious lunch and a short rest, in the afternoon we will walk 45 minutes to appreciate a beautiful lagoon located very close to the glacier "Laguna Humantay".
 After visiting and exploring the lagoon we will return to Soraypampa camp (3900 masl), in the afternoon we will have our "tea time" where our guests can enjoy the famous coca tea to counteract altitude sickness and where our guide will explain a bit more from the area where we are, then we will enjoy the Andean night sky to understand a little more about Andean astronomy.
 After having a delicious dinner, we will go to rest to be ready the next day.

 Camping night in Soraypamma.